E-Invoicing in France: Then & Now

 Context

-There are 4 main objectives:
+There are 4 main objectives to this mandate:

 - Limited VAT fraud